 - Up to 4 shields can be stacked on one Arduino Due, for a total of 32 EEG channels

-- DMA drivers can read data at up to 16,000 samples per second at 24 bit resolution
+- DMA drivers can read and transfer 8 channels of 24-bit resolution data at up to 16,000 samples per second (the maximum rate of the ADS1299 chip)

 - USB 2.0 HS (480Mbps) connectivity when using Arduino Due